rickyH/product-selection/README.md

 ## Remaining tasks
 * Create a production version (not use a dev-server).
-* Fix webkit to allow sass @import
+* Fix webkit to allow sass @import.
-* Make the application full responsive
+* Make the application stylesheets full responsive.
+# Resolve npm dependencies.